 With its access to the Pacific via the Willamette and the agricultural Tualatin Valley via a plank road the city grew quickly as a trade nexus, and remained a major port for much of the 19th century, until Seattle’s deepwater port was connected to the interior by rail.

 Portland is one of three cities in the contiguous United States that includes an extinct volcano within its city limits, Mount Tabor, known for its scenic views and historic reservoir.
 Portland, known as “Rose City,” is deservedly famous for its gardens and parks.
 Forest Park is the largest (more than 5,000 acres) wilderness park within city limits in the U.S. Portland is also home to the world’s smallest park, Mill End Park, which is only a two-foot circle.

 Founded in 1917, Portland’s International Rose Test Garden is the oldest official and continuously operated public rose test garden in the United States.
 The primary purpose of the garden is to serve as a testing ground for new rose varieties.
 The garden is also one of only six testing grounds for the American Rose Society’s miniature rose test program.

 The city is also well-known for its microbrewery beer, which exploded in popularity after passage of a 1980 law allowing beer to be consumed on brewery premises.
-Today, Portland is home to 28 breweries.
+Today, Portland is home to more than 20 breweries.

 This is one of two cities with the same name served by Amtrak, which also serves this city’s namesake in Maine.